codeforkjeff/conciliator/README.md

 TODO
 ----

-A few aspects of the Reconciliation Service API aren't implemented by this framework yet.
+- A few aspects of the Reconciliation Service API aren't implemented by this framework yet.
+- Use dependency injection instead of singleton for the threadpool shared by all VIAF instances.
+Might need to rework how data sources get instantiated on-the-fly in ReconcileController.

 Resources
 ---------